kedacore/keda-docs/content/docs/2.12/scalers/mssql.md

     query: "SELECT COUNT(*) FROM backlog WHERE state='running' OR state='queued'"
     targetValue: "5.5"
     activationTargetValue: '5'
-    metricName: backlog_process_count # DEPRECATED: This parameter is deprecated as of KEDA v2.10 and will be removed in version `2.12`. optional - the generated value would be `mssql-{sha256hash}`
 ```

 > 💡 **NOTE:** The connection string format supported by this scaler has some incompatibilities with connection string formats supported by other platforms, like .NET.
 For example, the MSSQL instance's port number must be separated into its own `Port` property instead of adding it to the `Server` property.
 You can learn more about all the supported connection string formats for this mssql scaler [here](https://github.com/denisenkom/go-mssqldb#the-connection-string-can-be-specified-in-one-of-three-formats).